Iraqi Kurdistan is currently open to international travelers.

 There is no quarantine in place for international arrivals.

 Iraq has reopened its airports and is processing some visas.
-Tourists are welcome back to Iraqi Kurdistan however visas for southern Iraq are not currently being processed in Baghdad.
+Tourists are welcome back to Iraqi Kurdistan however visas for southern Iraq are proving harder to come by.
 It is possible however to apply at your nearest embassy directly with our support.
 Some embassies are issuing visas.

 Individuals traveling to Iraq are required to carry out a PCR COVID-19 test 48 hours prior to the flight and should be prepared to present results at passport control.